Sharing photos on the go – Dropbox

 The best way to share photos with family and friends

-So in this little video clip, I want to share some insights around how I use Dropbox for clients, models, and other photographers.
+Now, I want to share some insights about how I use Dropbox for clients, models, and other photographers.

 - Arranging shoots – I create and save my client files in Dropbox and email a personal link to them securely.
 You can see here how quick it is to share photographs and other files with casting directors, new clients, website designers, and publishers.